David-Arthur/IRD/README.md

  ```
  PS C:\xampp\htdocs\RevolvingDoors\RevolvingDoors > php artisan migrate
  ```
+3. Creating An Encryption Key
+ - You may be experiencing
 ## Views

 - Every view should extend the master template using the following line of code :